Sukkot: Origins

 The booths aspect of the festival may come from the shelters that were built in the fields by those involved in the harvesting process.
 Alternatively, it may come from the booths which pilgrims would stay in when they came in for the festivities at the cultic sanctuaries.
 Finally, talks about the taking of various branches (and a fruit), this too is characteristic of ancient agricultural festivals, which frequently included processions with branches.

-Later, the festival was historicized by symbolic connection with the desert sojourn of exodus.
-The narratives of the exodus trek do not describe the Israelites building booths, but they indicate that most of the trek was spent encamped at oases rather than traveling, and "sukkot" roofed with palm branches were a popular and convenient form of housing at such Sinai desert oases.
+Later, the festival was historicised by symbolic connection with the desert sojourn of exodus.
+The narratives of the exodus trek do not describe the Israelites building booths, but they indicate that most of the trek was spent encamped at oases rather than travelling, and "sukkot" roofed with palm branches were a popular and convenient form of housing at such Sinai desert oases.